 If you’ve not heard of it, ATOL is a financial protection scheme that applies to the majority of package air holidays sold by UK businesses.
 By law, certain holidays should come with protection to ensure that any cancellations or other issues do not leave wannabe travellers out of pocket.

 Now more than ever, the ATOL scheme should be sought out by holidaymakers since there is no telling how the pandemic will progress.
 By only booking via reputable providers and ensuring your holiday is ATOL protected, you can avoid substantial financial losses that could arise without such security.

 6. Expect the Unexpected

 Above all else, it really does pay to expect the unexpected.
 The COVID-19 pandemic has decimated the global travel industry, and movement between countries is still subject to intensive testing and perhaps even quarantine.

-For those returning to the UK and other European countries, a holiday in certain destinations could mean a two-week stay in a quarantine hotel – all paid for out of the traveller’s pocket.
-Always best to check the current travel advice and see whether the specific country you are planning to visit is on the radar for further travel restriction or even travel bans.
+For those returning to the UK and other European countries, a holiday in certain destinations could mean a two-week stay in a quarantined hotel – all paid for out of the traveller’s pocket.
+Always best to check the current travel advice and see whether the specific country you are planning to visit is on the radar for further travel restrictions or even travel bans.